orchestr7/ktoml/README.md

 ## How to use
-:heavy_exclamation_mark: as TOML is a foremost configuration language, we also have supported the deserialization from file.
+:heavy_exclamation_mark: as TOML is a foremost language for config files, we have also supported the deserialization from file.
-However, to read the file we are using [okio](https://github.com/square/okio), so it will be added as a dependency.
+However, we are using [okio](https://github.com/square/okio) to read the file, so it will be added as a dependency to your project.

-:bangbang: there are two ways of calling TOML serialization API
+:bangbang: there are two ways of calling TOML serialization API:
-- Fast and mutable: you need to create a serialization instance once and call serialization methods on it later;
+- Mutable: you need to create a serialization instance once and call serialization methods on it later (1);
-- Slow and immutable: in case you need to read a few TOML configurations you can use String extension methods;
+- Immutable: in case you need to read a few TOML configurations you can use String extension API methods (2);

 **Deserialization:**
 ```kotlin